Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/other.md

 illuminating.

-For the test to be successful, the aircraft must not be moving, the pod must be unstowed and INS must be integrated.
+For the test to be successful, the aircraft must not be moving, the pod must be un-stowed and INS must be integrated.

 ### Bit 3